yazgoo/scala-meetup-july-2024/README.md

 - generates a snapshot json with a dependency tree
 - publishes the snapshot to github
-- github update CVE alerts based on the snapshot
+- github updates CVE alerts based on the snapshot

 ## Setting up the workflow